 As well as a focus on the study of Islam, there is a focus on modern and contemporary phenomena, and on those that are transregional, but again this is not exclusive.

-The ICSRU is open to all interested researchers at Aarhus University.
+The Arab and Islamic Studies Research network is open to all interested researchers at Aarhus University.
 Membership varies from year to year, but generally consists of about 10 senior researchers from various fields and up to 10 junior researchers, ranging from PhDs to adjunkter, pre-tenure assistant professors.

-The main school represented in the ICSRU is the School of Culture and Society in the Faculty of Arts, which contributes researchers teaching in programs in Arab and Islamic Studies, the Study of Religion, and Anthropology.
-The ICSRU also includes researchers from the Danish School of Education (also part of the Faculty of Arts) and from the Department of Political Science and Government in the School of Business and Social Sciences.
+The main school represented in the network is the School of Culture and Society in the Faculty of Arts, which contributes researchers teaching in programs in Arab and Islamic Studies, the Study of Religion, and Anthropology.
+The network also includes researchers from the Danish School of Education (also part of the Faculty of Arts) and from the Department of Political Science and Government in the School of Business and Social Sciences.

-The ICSRU as a whole holds regular research workshops and organizes guest presentations and lectures.
+The Arab and Islamic Studies Research network as a whole holds regular research workshops and organizes guest presentations and lectures.

-The main group project currently related to the ICSRU is SWAR - Sectarianism in the Wake of the Arab Revolts.
+The main group project currently related to the network is SWAR - Sectarianism in the Wake of the Arab Revolts.
 Two other group research projects have recently been completed: one on Islam and Muslims in Danish public schools, and one on Sufism and transnational spirituality.
 These were all funded from major external grants.

-The study of Islamic Cultures and Societies at Aarhus University, however, goes back to 1939, when Harald Ingholt, who had studied Semitic and Oriental Philology at Copenhagen University and led the Danish archeological expedition to Hama, Syria, 1931-38, was appointed at Aarhus (to teach Hebrew).
+Arab and Islamic Studies at Aarhus University, however, goes back to 1939, when Harald Ingholt, who had studied Semitic and Oriental Philology at Copenhagen University and led the Danish archeological expedition to Hama, Syria, 1931-38, was appointed at Aarhus (to teach Hebrew).
 Ingholt left Denmark for America in 1941, and spent the rest of his career at Yale.
 No more fieldwork was carried out in the Arab world by scholars from Aarhus until 1953, when Peter Vilhelm Glob and T. Geoffrey Bibby set off for Bahrain, where Bibby subsequently discovered the ancient city of Dilmun, as described in his best-selling Looking for Dilmun.
 Then, in 1959, the ethnographer Klaus Ferdinand and the photographer Jette Bang visited the bedouin of Qatar.
 An Institute for Semitic Philology was established in 1963 under Professor Erling Hammershaimb, formerly of Copenhagen University.
 Hammershaimb was primarily an expert in Ugaritic and Hebrew, but also worked on early Islam and on Ibn Khaldun.

 After some thirty years of existence, the Institute for Semitic Philology was combined with the Department for the Study of Religion, in 1994.
+The Arab and Islamic Studies Research Network was established in 2007.
 The Department for the Study of Religion was merged into the School of Culture and Society in 2011.